mefrem/mefrem.github.io/_posts/2020-06-17-influences.md

 - [**The Last Psychiatrist**](https://thelastpsychiatrist.com/) - a ranting, raving mad psychiatrist going on about narcissim and ignorance
   - [This Is Why The American Dream Is Out Of Reach](https://thelastpsychiatrist.com/2010/08/this_is_why_the_american_dream.html)
   - [Hipsters on Food Stamps](https://thelastpsychiatrist.com/2012/11/hipsters_on_food_stamps.html)
-- **Howard Baetjer** - my college economics professor, the person who introduced me to the concepts of spontaneous orders, unintended consequences, and opportunity costs
+- **Howard Baetjer** - my college economics professor, the person who introduced me to the concepts of spontaneous orders, unintended consequences, and opportunity costs ([I interviewed him recently!](/howard-baetjer-economist))

 ## Those I find myself coming back to again and again